Catonsville, Maryland: Early settlement

 The earliest formal settlement of present-day Catonsville began in the second half of the 17th century.
 Incoming settlers at first followed streams by boat or trail, until embarking further uphill for uncultivated land, often using the aforementioned Native trails, as existing settlers took up most of the desirable land around major waterways.
 It is uncertain if Catonsville's earliest settlers came primarily via the Patapsco or Patuxent rivers.
 Settlers from the latter would have traversed Anne Arundel County, before fording the Patapsco River at Elkridge Landing.
 As the southern shore of the Patapsco River began to fill with settlers, others began to look northward, a movement which soon increased in rapidity through the latter decades of the century.
 By the year 1695, much of Hunting Ridge had been settled through land grants, and most of present-day Catonsville land comes from these original land grants.
+Many of these lands' patenters and proprietors, however, did not live on their properties, instead residing largely in Anne Arundel County.
+It would be another century or so for true settlement to occur in the area.

 Catonsville

 The history of present-day Catonsville follows its main artery, Frederick Road, which the town eventually developed around.
 In 1787, the Ellicott family built the Frederick Turnpike to transport goods from their flour mill, Ellicott Mills, to the Baltimore harbor.
 Charles Carroll, a signer of the Declaration of Independence, owned the land around the then newly built road.
 He instructed his son-in-law, Richard Caton, to develop the area along the road.
 Caton and his wife, Mary Carroll Caton, lived in Castle Thunder, constructed on the Frederick Turnpike in 1787.